-end of January A one-page abstract with the names of the team members and an outline of the project objectives.

-mid-February A multi-page proposal with a highlevel description including block diagram(s), a parts list, milestones and references.

-end of April A final report fully documenting what was achieved.
+- end of January A one-page abstract with the names of the team members and an outline of the project objectives. - mid-February A multi-page proposal with a highlevel description including block diagram(s), a parts list, milestones and references. - mid-April A final report fully documenting what was achieved.
 It should include block diagrams, schematics, code listings, photos, etc.) There will also be a brief (5-10 minute) demonstration.

-You must use the course web site to register your group members, give your project a name and submit the project documents.
+You must use the course web site to register your group members and submit the project documents.